Dakshatha1609/NeoConsult_AI_Project_Booking_Assistant/README.md

-Project Title:

-NeoConsult – AI Project Booking Assistant
+Project Title: NeoConsult - AI Project Booking Assistant

 Domain:
 AI-powered Consultation Booking System for NeoStats / NeoConsult (Data & AI Solutions)

-Objective
+Objective:

 To design and implement an AI-powered assistant that:
 Handles document-based Q&A (RAG)
 Books project consultations
 Stores bookings in a database
 Sends confirmation emails
 Provides an admin dashboard to view all bookings

 Features Implemented: